How To Guide

 - Available dimensions: namespace, name, type, processId, id, status, requestId, correlationId

-Avoid high cardinality dimensions such as id
+Avoid high cardinality dimensions such as id, processId, requestId, and

-represent the same value
+id and processId represent the same value

 -